clamsproject/wfe-pipeline-runner/README.md

 #### 3.2.
 Running from the pipeline container

-This is very much the same as the above, except that we also need to log into the pipeline container.
+This is very much the same as the above, except that we first need to log into the pipeline container.
 Let's assume we have already started the pipeline.
 We enter the pipeline container and then do exactly the same thing we did before when we did not run the pipeline from a container.

 ```
 $ docker exec -it pipeline bash